Financial Stewardship: Everyone's Responsibility in Your Small Business

 - "Competitors might find out."
 Share operational metrics and trends rather than exact figures.
 The cultural benefits of transparency far outweigh competitive risks from general financial visibility.

 The alternative—keeping everyone in the dark—creates a workforce that can't help you solve your biggest challenges because they don't know they exist.
+As our research on the growth trap shows, financial opacity is a leading contributor to unsustainable scaling.

 Measuring Success: Financial Stewardship KPIs